Abhijan (1962 film): Plot

 Neeli runs away with the crippled lover of hers and Narsingh's deep distrust of women deepens.
-As a result, even after knowing that Gulabi is a victim of Sukharams trafficking he forces her to sleep with him without any emotional involvement.
+As a result, even after knowing that Gulabi is a victim of Sukhanram's trafficking he forces her to sleep with him without any emotional involvement.
 At this point he is almost on the verge of becoming the one he used to hate, the lawless ones who also fail to face the world.

-Gulabi (Waheeda Rehman), on the other hand is a melancholy, demonstrative and beautiful village widow.
+Gulabi, on the other hand is a melancholy, demonstrative and beautiful village widow.
 Gulabi is instinctively drawn to Narsingh.
 In spite of losing her dignity, she still looks at the bright side of life and has trust that Narsingh is not immoral.
-She is attracted to him from the beginning and ready for a physical relationship, though not as a prostitute which Sukharam intended her to be at that time, but as a village girl.
+She is attracted to him from the beginning and ready for a physical relationship, though not as a prostitute which Sukhanram intended her to be at that time, but as a village girl.

 After he decides to join the gang of smugglers consisting of a legal deal and selling his car, he finds that all his friends that had been with him for so long, including Rama, and Neeli's brother, have abandoned him.
 He gets the money and social status he wanted but reduces himself to Mama Bhagne, a symbol of someone carrying the baggage of his own sin on his head, until he topples and is reduced to mere pebbles with no dignity.
 He changes, and rescues Gulabi just in time, before she was to be sold to the same lawyer who was a member of the smuggling racket he had thought of joining.